Furniss v Dawson: Judgment

 Lord Brightman came down firmly in favour of an extension of the Ramsay Principle.
 He said that the appeal court judge (Oliver L. J.), by finding for the Dawsons and favouring the Westminster rule, had wrongly limited the Ramsay Principle (as it had been expressed by Lord Diplock in a case called IRC v.
 Burmah Oil Co.
 Ltd.).
 Lord Brightman said:

 Oliver L. J. had given considerable weight to the fact that the existence of Greenjacket Investments Ltd. was real and had enduring consequences.
 At the end of the transaction, the Dawsons did not own the money which had been paid by Wood Bastow Ltd.: instead, Greenjacket Investments Ltd. owned that money and the Dawsons owned Greenjacket Investments Limited.
 Legally speaking, those are two very different situations.
 However Lord Brightman saw this as irrelevant.
 In any case where a predetermined series of transactions contains steps which are only there for the purpose of avoiding tax, the tax is to be calculated on the effect of the composite transaction as a whole.

-Consequences
+Significance

 Furniss v.
 Dawson has had far-reaching consequences.
 It applies not only to capital gains tax but to all forms of direct taxation.
 It also applies in some of the jurisdictions where decisions of the English courts have precedential value.